 Furthermore, a 2018 Italian survey reveals that 43% of respondents believe that the civil partnership law represents vital progress in achieving equality in gay rights.
 In fact, civil unions have been recognized by law in Italy since 2016.

-13. When it comes to gay marriage throughout the world, statistics from 2019 show that more than 50% of surveyed Spaniards fall in support of gay marriage.
+11. When it comes to gay marriage in the world, statistics show that more than 50% of surveyed Spaniards support gay marriage.

 (Statista)